kumeS/Helpful-scripts-for-creating-R-packages/README.md

 cd ./[Your GitHub Directory]

-# If you use MacOSX
+# If you use MacOSX, it would need.
 #du -a | grep .DS_Store | xargs rm -rf

 git add -A